-The shared desk concept has gained popularity for companies across the globe because it has a bunch of advantages.
+The shared desk concept has gained popularity for companies across the globe because it has several advantages.

-Here’s an overview of what you can gain by introducing hot desking for your team.
+Here’s an overview of what you can gain as an executive by introducing hot desking to your team.

 This means you’re likely to need a smaller real estate property.
-Renting smaller office spaces, naturally, is cost-efficient.
-Cleaning and maintenance are typically cheaper too.
-This allows you to reduce overhead expenses and redirect finances to more important projects.
+Naturally, renting smaller office spaces is cost-efficient.
+Cleaning and maintenance are typically cheaper, too.
+This allows you to reduce overhead expenses, build a more sustainable workspace, and redirect finances to more important projects.

 In times of pandemic, disinfection of office spaces needs to be more regular and thorough.
 Having a smaller workspace makes the cleaning process easier and faster.

 To comply with COVID-19 social distancing measures, having fewer people in the office at one time is generally preferred.
-This also provides for easier tracking of contact persons in case somebody does get ill.
+This also provides for easier tracking of contacts in case somebody does get ill.